torvista/Zen_Cart-PayPal_Sandbox_setup/README.md

 # Zen Cart - PayPal Express Sandbox setup
-How to setup sandbox accounts for development testing of PayPal Express Checkout Note that PayPal refers to the API used by Zen Cart as NVP/SOAP.
+How to setup sandbox accounts for development testing of PayPal Express Checkout.

+Note that PayPal refers to the API used by Zen Cart as NVP/SOAP.

 1.Create sandbox accounts